defne04/DSA210-PROJECT/README.md

 # **DSA210-PROJECT: Surface Type and Tennis Performance** 🎾

 ## **Project Overview**
 This project investigates how surface type (clay, grass, hard court) influences key tennis performance metrics.
 Specifically, I aim to uncover whether players tend to stay longer in matches and make more mistakes (e.g., double faults, unforced errors) on certain surfaces.
-By analyzing match duration, player mistakes, and surface-specific trends, I will explore the ways different court types affect gameplay.
+By analyzing match duration, player mistakes, and surface types, I will explore the ways different court types affect gameplay.

 The approach includes gathering data on match duration and errors across surfaces, exploring patterns using statistical tools, and testing hypotheses to identify surface-specific challenges.
 The findings will provide actionable insights for optimizing strategies tailored to different court types.